BenSella/c-sharp-selenuum-demo/ReadMe.md

 LogInPage.cs: Contains elements and methods related to the login process.
 MegentoHomePage.cs: Manages interactions on the Magento homepage.
 RegisterPage.cs: Handles user registration elements such as name, email, and password fields.
-CachingHelper.cs: A helper utility for managing and updating cached data such as user registration email numbers and other frequently accessed information.
+(email with each new registration will fill a new email address from cache) CachingHelper.cs: A helper utility for managing and updating cached data such as user registration email numbers and other frequently accessed information.

 Configuration Files (appsettings.json and cachingData.json): These files store configuration data, such as URLs, user credentials, and caching information.
 The tests retrieve and use these configurations dynamically.